VIDEO: Man breaks into animal shelter to steal gumballs

-SACRAMENTO, California (WABC) --A man broke into an animal shelter in California, but he didn't tried to steal cash - he tried to steal gumballs.
+SACRAMENTO, California (WABC) --A man broke into an animal shelter in California, but he didn't try to steal cash - he tried to steal gumballs.

 The man dubbed the 'Gumball Bandit' struggled to drag the machine through a broken window at the shelter in Sacramento.